IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

 sendFormattedMessage(json: string[, prefix: string, brackets: string, bracketColor: string, range: number]) -> true | nil, string
 ```
 This function is fundamentally the same as [`sendMessage()`](#sendmessage) except it takes a json text component as the first parameter.
-Find out more information on how the text component format works on the [minecraft fandom wiki](https://minecraft.fandom.com/wiki/Raw_JSON_text_format).
+Find out more information on how the text component format works on the [minecraft wiki](https://minecraft.wiki/w/Text_component_format).
 You can generate the json at [minecraft.tools](https://minecraft.tools/en/json_text.php?json=Welcome%20to%20Minecraft%20Tools).

 ```lua linenums="1"